Don’t spy on employees to ensure they’re working, Microsoft’s Nadella says

 Microsoft itself has had to adjust and dial back some features in its workplace products because they enabled this kind of behavior.
 In 2020, the company made changes to its Productivity Score feature, which privacy advocates complained made it too easy to snoop on individual workers.

 Other pandemic work trends, like mass quitting, seem to be petering out.
-For the first time in 18 months, what Linkedin, a Microsoft subsidiary, dubbed the “Great Reshuffle” and others called the “Great Resignation” is slowing.
+For the first time in 18 months, what LinkedIn, a Microsoft subsidiary, dubbed the “Great Reshuffle” and others called the “Great Resignation” is slowing.
 The year-over-year growth in people changing jobs on LinkedIn is now flat, according to Ryan Roslansky, who runs the service.
 And more job listings are for in-person roles.

 Before the pandemic, 2% of jobs on LinkedIn were listed as remote, a number that went up to 20% by March 2022.
 It’s now down to 15%, he said.